davidellavalle/Amazon-Ecommerce/README.md

 ## Mysql

-The cleaned data has been subsequently pushed to Mysql for further analysis.
+The cleaned data has been subsequently pushed to Mysql for further analysis - [link](https://github.com/davidellavalle/Amazon-an-analysis-on-Electronics/tree/main/Sql)

 To achieve this result I used [PyMySQL](https://pymysql.readthedocs.io/en/latest/user/index.html) (here all instructions to install it), an interface for connecting to a MySQL database server from Python.
 It implements the Python Database API v2.
 0 and contains a pure-Python MySQL client library.
 Other availabale options are MySQL/connector for Python or MySQLdb.